suhasmaddali/Fake-News-Prediction/README.md

 ## Challenges

 There is a lot of text received by people in the form of media and news.
-Understanding the text and giving it a vectorial representation before they could be used for machine learning could help reduce the spread of fake news.
-There could be challenges that arise when trying to build an end-to-end machine learning system that is capable of accurately predicting fake news.
-Below are some challenges highlights that give a good idea:
+Understanding the text and giving it a vectorial representation before they could be used for machine learning reduces the spread of fake news.
+However, there are challenges that arise when trying to build an end-to-end machine learning system which is capable of accurately predicting fake news.
+Below are some challenges that are faced for designing a fake news classifier:

 1. Lack of high-quality labeled data
 2. Evolving nature of fake news